University of British Columbia · Department of Statistics

 1.5

 This course studies modern methods for sampling from complex, multi-modal distributions at scale.
-Topics include parallel tempering, annealed importance sampling, non-reversible MCMC, sequential Monte Carlo, and their connections to generative modelling.
 Emphasis is placed on both theoretical foundations and practical implementations.

 ↓ Syllabus (PDF)